-7. Ulefone Power Armor 11
+11. Ulefone Power Armor 11

-8. Panasonic ToughBook FZ-T1
+12. Panasonic ToughBook FZ-T1

 The build and extra features set it apart from other rugged smartphones, and the closest device I could find is the Cat S61 (thanks to its thermal imaging camera).

-The large front part has a resolution of 1280 x 720 pixels (a bit embarrassing for a two-year-old rugged phone), around 294 PPI, and a brightness level of up to 500 cd/m2 looks identical to the much older Toughpad FZ-E1.
+The sizeable front part has a resolution of 1280 x 720 pixels (a bit embarrassing for a two-year-old rugged phone), around 294 PPI, and a brightness level of up to 500 cd/m2, which looks identical to the much older Toughpad FZ-E1.

 The FZ-T1 is equipped with an 8-megapixel rear camera (with LED flash and autofocus), and this smartphone does not have a front camera (even in industrial environments, people want to make video calls).

-Additionally, the Toughbook FZ-T1 is MIL-STD-810G certified, so high and low temperatures operating range of -4 to 122 degrees Fahrenheit, sand, and dust, explosive atmospheres, humidity, vibration (including transporting loose cargo), shock, freezing rain, acid atmosphere, etc.
+Additionally, the Toughbook FZ-T1 is MIL-STD-810G certified, so high and low temperatures operating range of -4 to 122 degrees Fahrenheit, sand, dust, explosive atmospheres, humidity, vibration (including transporting loose cargo), shock, freezing rain, acid atmosphere, etc.

 As expected, the Toughbook FZ-T1 is rated IP66 and IP68 for water and dust resistance, allowing it to submerge at 5 feet for about 30 minutes.
 Inside the case, the Panasonic Toughbook FZ-T1 is equipped with a quad-core Qualcomm 210 MSM8909 chipset with clock speeds of up to 1.1 GHz, an integrated Adreno 304 graphics card, 16 GB of eMMC storage memory, and 2 GB of RAM.

 One of the most important aspects of any smartphone or tablet is battery life.
 The FZ-T1 has a replaceable and hot-swappable 3,200 mAh battery.
-Additionally, the Toughbook FZ-T1 takes approximately 2.5 hours to charge the battery from 0% to 100% which may take longer depending on ambient temperature.
+Additionally, the Toughbook FZ-T1 takes approximately 2.5 hours to charge the battery from 0% to 100%, which may take longer depending on ambient temperature.

 More specifically, it belongs to a warehouse with industrial workers, and it is highly doubtful that we will ever see an active man running with this mammoth tied to his arm.

-It’s not that hard to find the best value-for-money rugged smartphone on the market, but there are a few things to consider, such as water resistance.
+It’s not hard to find the best value-for-money rugged smartphone on the market, but there are a few things to consider, such as water resistance.
 The waterproof function must be at least IP68 to withstand water for up to 30 minutes.

 Does Motorola have a solid phone?